Assigned Risk Pool E-Mod With A Low E-Mod

 There are alternative insurance programs available in most states.
-Some states even allow companies to opt out of Workers Comp coverage such as Texas and now Oklahoma.
+Some states even allow companies to opt out of Workers Comp coverage such as Texas.
 Captives are also another great alternative.

 The bottom line is that insurance carriers do practice market segmentation.
 They are in business to make $$.
 If your company has a very low E-mod, the type of industry can make all the difference.

 The Assigned Risk Pool represents a very tight spot in Workers Comp.
 We often receive calls and emails from employers as they are about to go into their state’s Workers Compensation risk pool or State Fund – sometimes called Assigned Risk.
 The function of the risk pool/state fund is as an agent of last resort.

 The employer will be assigned to a certain carrier.
 The carrier has to take on a riskier client.
 The employer has to pay exorbitant fees to have coverage.

 There are various reasons why the employer may not have been able to find coverage in the normal insurance marketplace.
 The usual reasons are:

 - Experience Mod Factor is too high – 1.25 or higher